avarga/tkpath/doc/README.txt

 	    See above.
 Defaults to bbox.
 Not implemented in the Tk and GDI backends.

-o Radial gradients are created and configured using:

-   ::tkpath::radialgradient cmd ?options?

-   Works as the tkpath::lineargradient except that it uses a -radialtransition option instead of the -lineartransition:
+    The options for radial gradients are the same as for linear gradients except that the -lineartransition is replaced by a -radialtransition:
        -radialtransition {cx cy ?r? ?fx fy?}
            specifies the transition circles relative the items bounding box and run from 0 to 1.
 They default to {0.5 0.5 0.5 0.5 0.5}.